thkuo/CompositeDatatypeTree/README.md

 ### <a name="contents"></a> Contents

 This repository contains the methodology and results of this paper.
 For the results of each application, please visit the `bin/paper_figs.html` file under `Pseudomonas/`, `Klebsiella/`, or `Benchmarking/` (simulated dataset).
-The folder `tree_inference/` includes further details of the composite datatype inference, such as the installation and usages.
+For the methods, the folder `tree_inference/` includes the setup and usage of the composite datatype inference, and `transmission_simulator/` contains methods for the simulation in an outbreak scenario (please also refer to `Benchmarking/`).

     .
     ├── tree_inference # workflows of the composite datatype method